Guy Mizrahi

 Guy Mizrahi (גיא מזרחי; born 30 March 2001) is an Israeli professional footballer who plays as an right back for Israeli Premier League club Hapoel Be'er Sheva and the Israel national team.

 Club career

 Hapoel Be'er Sheva

 On June 30, 2024, Mizrahi signed a four-year contract with Hapoel Be'er Sheva from the Israeli Premier League.

 International career

-On 16 March 2025 called-up to the Senior team's squad.
+On 16 March 2025 he was called-up to the Senior team's squad.